Dumisani21/BASE_FRAMEWORK/README.md

 # BASE v2.0.0

-### I made this program to help make sqlite3 less conplicated to use
+### I made this program to help make sqlite3 less complicated to use

 ## How to download Base.